lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 For more information on how to set environment variables, see the following section.

-## How to set environment variables such as API keys
+## How can I set my API keys as environment variables?

 When using LaVague, you will need to set any necessary API key environment variables for calls to the Action Engine's LLM, embedding model and the World Model's multi-modal model.